Epilators… I’m not going to lie, when I think of epilators I think of slow pain.

 - Hurts – bad (especially the bikini area).

-- Can be messy.
+- It can be messy.
 May need to go to a salon.

 - Painless, simple.